leoluKL/ADTUI/README.md

 - Revit 3D Autocad BIM model integration

 It should.
-So it is in plan to create a really cloud host demonstration platform with those advanced capabilities.
+So it is in plan to create a native cloud host demonstration platform with those advanced capabilities.

 ## Purpose
 - A convinient application to use together with ADT cloud service